 However, this article aims to help illuminate the difference between how per stirpes works and per capita works.
 That way, that you can make a fully informed decision when updating your beneficiary designations.

+Not everyone.
 Let’s make that very clear.
-If you only have one heir (other than your spouse), then it probably doesn’t matter.
+If you only have one heir (other than your spouse), then it might not matter.

 It also doesn’t matter if you plan to give your fortune to charity.
 Or if you simply don’t care where the money goes.
 As a financial planner, I was surprised at how many times clients said this to me.